randall-coding/music-festival-gpt/blog/write-up.md

 Luckily, I discovered someone had already created a gptscript tool for the Spotify api ([credit to Grant Linville](https://github.com/g-linville)).

 For the Spotify api we use the pre-made [spotify.yaml](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/spotify.yaml) file which contains the OpenAPI tool definition.
-By declaring the tool like so `tools: ./spotify.yaml` we assume spotify.yaml is in the same folder as our coachella.gpt file.
 This also requires us to OAuth into Spotify as details [here](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/spotify-oauth.md).

 Now we update our tool `get-spotify-songs` like so: